MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

     ![webpreview](images/webpreview.png)

 - This is the developer interface of Genkit.
-Using this interface, you can test out the Flows you have created, the prompts you have created, etc.
+Using this interface, you can test out the Flows, Prompts and other elements in the app etc.

 > **WARNING: Potential error message**: At first, the genkit ui might show an error message and have no flows or prompts loaded.
 This might happen if genkit has yet had the time to detect and load the necessary go files.
 If that happens, go to **js/flows-js/src/index.ts**, make a small change (add a newline) and save it.
 This will cause the files to be detected and reloaded.

-### Challenge steps
+### Challenge 2: Lets work with Genkit

+### Introduction

-Work with your first prompt for the **UserProfileFlow**.
+We're going to explore our first prompt for the **UserProfileFlow**.

 The **UserProfileFlowPrompt** plays a crucial role in the **Movie Guru** application by acting as a "silent observer" that analyzes user input to understand their long-standing movie preferences.
 It doesn't directly respond to the user but instead provides valuable insights to personalize the chatbot's recommendations.

 Here, we're going explore the prompt structure, and test out the output of the model for different inputs.

+### Description

-- Let's look at our first **DotPrompt**.
+- Let's look at our first [DotPrompt](#what-is-a-dotprompt).
 In the **Developer UI** navigate to **Prompts/UserProfileFlowPrompt**.
 You should see something that looks like this:

     ![Genkit UI UserProfileFlow Prompt](images/userProfileFlowPrompt.png)

+- **Try and example input**
-- You have empty inputs to the prompt.
+  - Run the prompt with the following inputs to understand the prompt's behavior:

     ```json
       {
-            "userQuery": "",
-            "agentMessage": ""
-        }
-    ```

-- **Understanding User Preferences**: We're building a system to personalize user experiences.
-To do this, we need to understand each user's preferences.
-This exercise focuses on how we analyze user statements to build that understanding.

-- **The Prompt Template**: At the bottom of the UI page, you'll find the prompt template.
-You can adjust the input values through the UI.
-However, to ensure consistency and maintainability, the prompt template itself is stored in the code file (`js/flows-js/src/userProfileFlow.ts`).
-Any changes to the prompt's structure require modifying the code.
-The prompt text instructs the model to act as a user profile expert.

-- **Discussion Points**: After reading the prompt, discuss in your group:
-  - How does the prompt guide the model's analysis of user statements?
-  - What are some potential challenges the model might face in interpreting diverse user input?

-- **Silent Analysis**: It's important to remember that this agent works behind the scenes.
-It doesn't directly interact with the user.
-Instead, it silently processes each user statement to build a profile of their preferences.

-- **How This Works**: This flow/agent analyzes user statements to understand their long-term likes and dislikes.
-The results of this analysis are organized into a structured format called `UserProfileFlowOutputSchema`.
-This schema includes fields like `likes` and `dislikes`, which allow us to easily categorize and store the user's preferences.

-- Run the prompt with the following input:

-     ```json
-        {
           "userQuery": "I love horror films",
           "agentMessage": ""
       }
-    ```

-- You should see a model output that looks like this:

-    ```json
       {
-      "profileChangeRecommendations": [
-        {
-          "item": "horror",
-          "category": "GENRE",
-          "reason": "The user specifically stated they love horror indicating a strong preference.",
-          "sentiment": "POSITIVE"
-        }
-      ],
-      "justification": "The user expressed a strong liking for horror films, indicating a long-term preference."
-    }
-    ```

-- The model analyses the user statement *"I love horror films"* and suggests that we add a Genre preference of Horror to the user's profile.
-The model also justifies why it makes this recommendation.
-- The model formats the output based on the output format schema definition (UserProfileFlowOutputSchema).

-### Success Criteria

-Try a few more inputs to see how the model responds.

-1. The model should ignore weak/temporary sentiments.
-    The input of:

-    ```json
-    {
         "agentMessage": "",
         "userQuery": "I feel like watching a movie with Tom Hanks."
       }
-    ```

-    Should return an empty recommendations like (something) like this.
-This is because the user doesn't express and strong enduring preferences.

-    ```text
       {
-      "profileChangeRecommendations": []
-    }
-    ```

-1. The model should be able to pick up multiple sentiments.
-    The input of:

-    ```json
-    {
           "agentMessage": "",
           "userQuery": "I really hate comedy films but love Tom Hanks."
       }
-    ```

-    Should return a model output like this:

-    ```json
       {
-      "profileChangeRecommendations": [
-        {
-          "item": "comedy",
-          "category": "GENRE",
-          "reason": "The user specifically states they hate comedy films, which is a strong statement expressing their long-term dislike for the genre.",
-          "sentiment": "NEGATIVE"
-        },
-        {
-          "item": "Tom Hanks",
-          "category": "ACTOR",
-          "reason": "The user specifically states they love Tom Hanks, which is a strong statement expressing their long-term liking for this actor.",
-          "sentiment": "POSITIVE"
-        }
-      ],
-      "justification": "The user expressed a strong dislike for comedy films and a strong liking for Tom Hanks.
-These are both enduring preferences."
-    }
-    ```

-1. The model can infer context

-    ```json
-    {
           "agentMessage": "I know of 3 actors: Tom Hanks, Johnny Depp, Susan Sarandon",
           "userQuery": "Oh!
 I really love the last one."
       }
     ```

-    Should return a model output like this:

-    ```json
-       {
-      "profileChangeRecommendations": [
-        {
-          "item": "Susan Sarandon",
-          "reason": "The user stated they really love the last one, implying they like Susan Sarandon, as she is the last actor mentioned.",
-          "category": "ACTOR",
-          "sentiment": "POSITIVE"
-        }
-      ],
-      "justification": "The user's statement 'I really love the last one' is a strong expression of liking, and since the last actor mentioned was Susan Sarandon, it is safe to assume this liking is directed towards her."
-    }
-    ```
+  - **Explore the dotPrompt**:

+    - What does this prompt instruct the model to do?
+    - What parts of the dotPrompt can you only edit in the code (`js/flows-js/src/userProfileFlow.ts`)?
+    - What are the input and output types for this prompt?
+    - What are the fields in each type?
+    - What are some potential challenges the model might face in interpreting diverse user input?

+### Success Criteria

+You are able to explain the following:

+- Goal of the prompt: You can clearly articulate the intended purpose of the given promot.
+What is it designed to achieve or what task does it help the user complete?
+- Input types: You can identify the kinds of input this dotPrompt requires.
+- Output types: You can describe the output this dotPrompt generates based on the given input.
+- Code-driven definition: You understand that while the user interface might offer some basic configuration options, the core functionality and structure of a dotPrompt are defined within the application's code.

 ### Learning Resources